 Your income-producing abilities are like that goose.
 Take care of those abilities, and they will take care of you and your family.
 Here are three ways to do that.

 I wasn’t much of a student in my undergrad days.
 Pursuing a career as a broadcast journalist, I had the high and mighty attitude that school was getting in the way of my education.
-I was eager to get out of the classroom and get over to the NPR affiliate radio station where I worked as a paid reporter and afternoon news anchor.
+I was eager to get out of the classroom and get over to the National Public Radio affiliate where I worked as a paid reporter and afternoon news anchor.

 But when I found my life’s work, I became hungry to go back to school, eventually earning a Master’s Degree from DePaul University.
-The coursework was related to the market research work I was doing at the time, so my employer paid for it.
-Plus, it enabled me to study marketing and culture, which were helpful to the personal finance work I really wanted to do.
+The coursework was related to the work I was doing at the time, so my employer paid for it.
+Plus, it enabled me to study marketing and culture, which were helpful to the personal finance writing and speaking I wanted to do.
 Some of the core ideas I wrote about in my thesis ended up in my first book.

 Around 80 percent of large employers offer some form of tuition reimbursement and yet fewer than 10 percent of eligible employees take advantage of that benefit.
 That’s huge money being left on the table, not just tuition dollars but future earning potential as well.
 Does your employer offer tuition reimbursement?
 Are you making use of that benefit?